Pregnancy + Postpartum Therapy for Anxious Moms

 As a mother, you are shaping the next generation in a profound way.
 You deserve competent care for yourself along the way.

 Most people are familiar with postpartum depression.
-However, more often than not, I see women who are navigating significant postpartum anxiety or postpartum OCD.
-These days, there is an abundance of information, opinions, and gadgets; all promising to give you the safest/best/happiest outcome.
+However, postpartum anxiety or postpartum OCD are very common as well.
+Today, there is an abundance of information, opinions, and gadgets at your fingertips; all promising to give you the safest and happiest outcome.
 Who doesn’t want that?
 But it can be really overwhelming to sort through all the noise without inducing anxiety.
 Aside from all these resources, it can be difficult to trust that you are doing a good job as a new mom and that your baby is most likely perfectly healthy and well.

 I am passionate about helping women who are pregnant or postpartum through the transformation of becoming a mother.
 Whether you are dealing with depression or anxiety, processing a traumatic birth, or struggling through the early years of parenthood; I see you and I’m here for you.